Provisional Registration – Specialty Practice Limited

 At the present time there are very few available employment opportunities in Manitoba for physicians who have trained in a specialty area and for which a Minister’s Certificate would be issued.
 Prospective applicants for practice in a specialty are encouraged to contact MB HealthCare Providers Network.
 The MB HealthCare Providers Network offers assistance to candidates with system navigation and connection to employers.
 To register, please visit their website.

-II.
 REQUIREMENTS FOR REGISTRATION: Regulated Member – Provisional – Specialty practice Limited

 - Credentials – Academic and Postgraduate Clinical Training